 If your data processing agreements with third parties reference Privacy Shield, these agreements should be updated to instead reference the Data Privacy Framework.

-What About Schrems?
+What about Schrems?

 As many have suspected, Max Schrems and the NOYB aren’t satisfied with the new agreement for EU-US data transfers.